Ye-0413/Ye-0413.github.io/content/_index.md

       title: '📚 Call For Collaboration'
       subtitle: ''
       text: |-
-        I'm a researcher interested in topics related to education, virtual reality, and HCI.
+        I'm a researcher interested in topics related to Education, virtual reality, and HCI.
 Please reach out to collaborate

-        Email: academic-ye.jia@hotmail.com.
     design:
       columns: '1'